ducmeit1/tf-instance-group-gcp/README.md

 ## Usages

-> **Attentions**: There are two ways to image for instance template, you could use your own image, or base image on GCP.
+> **Attentions**: There are two ways to set image for instance template, you could use your own image, or base image on GCP.
 To use base image, please define family_image and project_image_id as example below.
 Otherwise, you must set image by use source_image.

 ```hcl
 module "instance-group" {